 - Teotihuacan – Rivaling Chichen Itza are the amazing pyramids of Teotihuacan, situated about an hour north of Mexico City.
 There, you can climb atop the Pyramid of the Sun for amazing views across the landscape all around.

 - Cholula Pyramid or The Great Pyramid of Cholula, also known as Tlachihualtepetl (Nahuatl for “made-by-hand mountain”), is a huge complex located in Cholula, Puebla.
 It is the largest archaeological site of a pyramid (temple) in the New World, as well as the largest pyramid by volume known to exist in the world today.
 The adobe brick pyramid stands 55 metres above the surrounding plain, far shorter than the 137 metres of the Great Pyramid at Giza, but is much wider, in its final form measuring 450 by 450 metres vs the Giza pyramid at 230 by 230 metres.
-The pyramid is a temple that traditionally has been viewed as having been dedicated to the god Quetzalcoatl.
+The pyramid is a temple that traditionally has been dedicated to the god Quetzalcoatl.

 - Yagul – Although Yagul was first settled around 500 – 100 BC, most of the stunning ruins that we see today date to the 1200 – 1500s, which was when the city-state was at the height of its power.
 Known to locals as ‘Pueblo Viejo’ – the old village – Yagul was still inhabited when the Spanish arrived, although the city was soon abandoned.